• Beauty

 References

 1. Lguillier, Teddy et al. “The Wound Healing and Antibacterial Activity of Five Ethnomedical Calophyllum inophyllum Oils: An Alternative Therapeutic Strategy to Treat Infected Wounds.”
-PloS one vol. 10,9 e0138602.
+PLos one vol. 10,9 e0138602.
 25 Sep.
 2015, doi:10.1371/journal.pone.0138602

 2. Jung, E. et al. Effect of Camellia japonica oil on human type I procollagen production and skin barrier function.
 Journal of ethnopharmacology 112.1, 127-131 (2007)